jaymzee/bare-metal/boot/lm64/README.md

-# bootloader that switches to long mode with paging and runs 64-bit C code
+## bootloader that puts CPU into long mode with paging and runs 64-bit C code

 memory map